mbodiai/cython/docs/src/userguide/freethreading.rst

   critical section in favour of a critical section based on that object.

 On non-freethreading builds ``cython.critical_section`` does nothing - you get the same guarantees simply from the fact you hold the GIL.
-Our current experience is that this provides slightly less thread-safety than you get in freethreading builds simply because Python releases the GIL more readily than it releases a critical section.

 As an alternative syntax, ``cython.critical_section`` can be used as a decorator or a function taking at least one argument.
 In this case the critical section